 During the international stage of a PCT application it undergoes an initial search and examination procedure (for UK applicants this is usually carried out by the EPO on behalf of the PCT) and the results of this are sent to the national patent offices of the countries covered.
 After you enter the ‘national phase’ of the PCT procedure at the 30 month stage, the national offices will carry out their own searches and/or examination under their national procedures.
 The result of the international search and examination may assist them with this (although they are not bound by these).

 A European patent application can be filed at the 12 month stage (claiming priority from your UK application) or it may be included within a PCT application (so deferred to the 31 month stage).
 A European application can designate all countries within the EPC and the decision (and, where applicable, the translation costs) as to which countries you wish to cover can be deferred until after the patent has been granted.
-Under the current law, it then becomes a bundle of national patents in those countries in which you choose to ‘validate’ the European patent.
+The application may then become a bundle of national patents in those countries in which you choose to ‘validate’ the European patent.
+Alternatively, the patent may be validated as a unitary patent (and in some instances a unitary patent and national validation in states that are not part of the unitary patent system may be desired).
+For more information on the unitary patent please see here.
 This means that the national costs, in particular for translations, are deferred, for several years after entering the European system and not incurred until you know the patent has been granted and the level of protection it provides.